cfinke/Rite-Track-Compatible-Hardware/README.md

 3D models of a drawer component socket and case runner guide compatible with the Kenlin Rite-Trak drawer track system.

-`Component Socket.skp` is an auto-conversion of the STL to SKP since I accidentally lost my original SketchUp file, so it won't be as easy to modify if you need to.
-Sorry.

 Printing
 ========
 The case runner can be printed without supports if you printer can manage short overhangs.

-The socket is printed in two pieces to avoid requiring excessive support material.
+The socket is printed in two pieces to avoid requiring support material.
 After printing, either use acetone to bond the two pieces back-to-back (if using ABS) or superglue for any other material.

 Installation
 ============